amarao/pyrspective/README.md

 It not library or ready application - just code.

-1prespective.py generates 1perspective.svg with 1 perspective
+1prespective.py generates 1perspective.svg with heler line for 1 varnish point's perspective.
-helper lines.

 All settings are done via init values in source code.